Glitterball (song)

-"Glitterball" is a song by British drum and bass duo Sigma.
-It features vocals from British singer and songwriter Ella Henderson.
+"Glitterball" is a song by English drum and bass duo Sigma featuring English singer and songwriter Ella Henderson.
 The song was released as a digital download in the United Kingdom on 24 July 2015 and is the fifth single from their debut studio album Life (2015).
 The single peaked at number four on the UK Singles Chart.
 It was at number 78 on the year-end chart in the UK for 2015.

 Music video

 The music video for Glitterball was filmed on location in Ibiza.
 It features Henderson and both members of Sigma.